-The Flex integration comes bundled with our Infrastructure agent.
-To use the Flex integration, you'll need:
+Flex comes bundled with our Infrastructure agent.
+To use Flex, you need:

 - New Relic Infrastructure Pro

-The Flex integration uses the Infrastructure agent to execute commands that generate the data you want to report.
-Here's a brief overview of how the Flex integration works to report data:
+Flex uses the Infrastructure agent to execute commands that generate the data you want to report.
+Here's a brief overview of how Flex works to report data:

 - You define the data you want to report in a YAML configuration file, located in the Infrastructure agent package.
 See an example configuration: